Qirky/Troop/README.md

 You can change the language after you've opened the editor by going to `Code -> Choose Language` and selecting the language of choice.

-On running this you will be asked for four things:
+On running this script you will be asked for four things:

 - The IP address of the Troop Server
 - The port of the Troop Server